Skip to main content

 (4) The visit has a defined ending date and will not be extended or renewed in a manner which causes the visit to exceed thirty days or a school vacation period.

-(C) The PCSA shall not place any child in another state or territory without the approval by the compact or deputy compact administrator of the receiving state or territory as evidenced by the signed JFS 01661 "Interstate Compact Placement Request (ICPC 100A)" (rev. 7/2016) indicating placement may be made.
-All regulations as listed at https://aphsa.org/AAICPC/AAICPC/Resources.aspx shall be followed when placing a child into another state.
+(C) Unless the placement meets the criteria for one of the exceptions listed in the ICPC articles or regulations, the PCSA is not to place any child in another state or territory without the approval by the designated ICPC staff of the receiving state or territory as evidenced by the signed JFS 01661 "Interstate Compact Placement Request (ICPC 100A)" indicating placement may be made.
+All regulations as listed at https://aphsa.org/AAICPC/AAICPC/Resources.aspx are to be followed when placing a child into another state.

-(D) If a PCSA is planning to place a child in its custody in another state or territory, the PCSA shall initiate a request by sending the following to the compact or deputy compact administrator of the receiving state or territory for each placement resource being considered.
-Multiple copies shall be sent only when paper documents are being mailed.
-Only one copy shall be provided when being sent electronically.
-The request shall be sent using the NEICE interface in SACWIS when applicable.
+(D) If a PCSA is planning to place a child in its custody in another state or territory, the PCSA is to initiate a request by sending the following to the appropriate ICPC office of the receiving state or territory for each placement resource being considered.
+Multiple copies are to be sent only when paper documents are being mailed.
+Only one copy is to be provided when being sent electronically.
+The request is to be sent using the national electronic ICPC enterprise ( NEICE) interface in Ohio's CCWIS when applicable.

-(1) Four copies of the JFS 01661 (ICPC 100A) for each child, signed by the assistant deputy compact administrator for the agency.
+(1) Four copies of the JFS 01661 (ICPC 100A) for each child, if not sent electronically, signed by the assistant deputy compact administrator for the agency.

 (a) A cover letter clearly identifying the service being requested and the name, office location, and telephone number of the originating supervisor making the request.